Linaro/Connect/_posts/bkk19/sessions/2019-02-08-96boards-mezzanine-community-update.md

 ---
 categories:
 - bkk19
-description: '> The 96Boards team hosts a community-driven Open-Source mezzanine initiative to promote the 96Boards Mezzanine standard adoption and to have free and open-source hardware design available to the public.<br>This session would be a status update about the community, including but not limited to:<br>1: Our partnership with GroupGets
+description: 'The 96Boards team hosts a community-driven Open-Source mezzanine initiative to promote the 96Boards Mezzanine standard adoption and to have free and open-source hardware design available to the public.<br>This session would be a status update about the community, including but not limited to:<br>1: Our partnership with GroupGets